rslgp/PZconverterXtoFBXAssimp/README.md

 create a new empty project on visual studio, c++ console

 right click project name, add new item, and paste the cpp from this repo

+need to do a better sanitizer function, feel free to fork this